Wix Alternatives 2023: Comparing 11 Site Builders

 Weebly

-Weebly is beginner-friendly, setting itself apart from its competitors owing to its nifty mobile app.
-With this, building or managing your website on the go is made easy.
-In general, Weebly somewhat curbs freedom of design with its 'paint by numbers' approach to drag and drop.
-Another weak spot is its template gallery, which in our opinion, could be augmented and varied.
+Weebly is beginner-friendly and distinguishes itself from its competitors owing to its nifty mobile app.
+This makes building or managing your website on the go easy.
+In general, Weebly does curb freedom of design with its paint-by-numbers approach to drag and drop.
+Another weak spot is its template gallery, which in our opinion, could be enhanced and more varied.

 SITE123

-SITE123 also sets relatively strict limits on how far users can customize the design of their site or edit templates.
-Ready-made layouts can only be modified only slightly, and it isn't possible to freely move content around, like with Wix.
+SITE123 also sets relatively strict limits on how far users can customize the design of their site or its templates.
+Ready-made layouts can only be slightly modified, and it isn't possible to freely move content around, like with Wix.
 The upside to this is that beginners can design a website in no time at all with the platform.

 Jimdo

-Similar to Wix, Jimdo offers two editors, one of which is an AI-assisted option for beginners that makes creating a website even easier.
-In our opinion, Jimdo's balancing act between user-friendliness and versatility is less impressive than Wix's approach, and especially in terms of ecommerce, you'll have to make do with fewer options.
+Like Wix, Jimdo offers two editors, one of which is an AI-assisted option for beginners that makes creating a website very simple.
+In our opinion, Jimdo's balancing act between user-friendliness and versatility is less impressive than Wix's approach.
+Particularly in terms of ecommerce, you'll also have to make do with fewer options.
 For a comprehensive comparison of the two, be sure to check out our Wix vs. Jimdo article.

 Overall Ranking

-We tested 10 website builders according to five scored and one unscored criterion.
-Our final ranking, headed by Wix, is presented below:
+We tested 12 website builders according to five scored and one unscored criterion.
+Our final ranking, with Wix in first place, is presented below:

 Conclusion

-Since Wix offers a free version of its software, there's not really any argument against giving it a shot.
+Since Wix offers a free version of its software, you can try it out before committing to a subscription.
 In the event that it doesn't match your expectations, don't worry, there are plenty of excellent alternatives just a few clicks away.
-To consult our reviews for 9 of the best of these, be sure to take a look at our comprehensive site builder comparison.
+To consult our reviews for 11 of the best of these, be sure to take a look at our comprehensive website builder comparison.